WP2Static/statichtmloutput-docs/docs/decisions/index.rst

 Architectural choices
 ---------------------

+Host locally or on a VPS?
+Reduce risks with a staging server?
 We illustrate some common configurations with their strengths/weaknesses.
 :doc:`Read more </decisions/architectural>`

 .. toctree::